Digital Devil Story: Megami Tensei: Development

-Digital Devil Story: Megami Tensei began as a trilogy of science fantasy books written by Japanese author Aya Nishitani.
+Digital Devil Story: Megami Tensei was adapted from Digital Devil Story, a trilogy of science fiction books written by Japanese author Aya Nishitani.
 Published by Tokuma Shoten, the novels were a major success in Japan.
 Nishitani and Tokuma Shoten began working to adapt the books into a multimedia series, beginning with an original video animation (OVA), which retold the events of the first novel, and creating a tie-in video game during the OVA's production.
 Initially pitched to Nintendo and turned down due to the book's mature elements, the game license was pitched to other publishers.
 The license to develop a game based on Nishitani's work was simultaneously acquired by two companies; Atlus who applied through Namco, and Telenet Japan.
 The two companies were willing to work on the same project, but wanted to differentiate their products.
 As the Famicom was noted for action-based titles and PCs for traditional role-playing games, the two companies decided to respectively play against platform expectations.
 Two different game projects were created with Tokuma Shoten's supervision under the Digital Devil Story: Megami Tensei title; Atlus created a traditional role-playing game which was published by Namco, while Telenet created (with assistance from Atlus) an action role-playing game, which it self-published.
 The two versions were developed concurrently, although the version by Telenet was the first to be completed.